A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 These curricula are known for being a little more rigorous than the average pace set in most schools:

-BJU Press and Apologia are perhaps slightly more rigorous than normal too.
+BJU Press and Apologia are perhaps slightly more rigorous than normal, too.

 Β Easier Programs